-So, by inference, the Yankees are The City That Doesn’t Sleep; the Yankees are the greatest city in the world; the Yankees are a hub to which masses, of every race, religion and creed, flock with burning ambition and bright ideas.
-They’re larger than life.
-They’re superior.
+By inference, the Yankees are The City That Never Sleeps; the Yankees are the greatest city in the world; the Yankees are a hub to which masses of every race, religion and creed flock with burning ambition and bright ideas.
+They are larger than life.
+They are superior.
 They mean something.

 “This, coupled with the successes that the Yankees have had, and the pride that New Yorkers have in their sports teams, leads to this very special relationship between the city and the team.”

-Even if, for arguments sake, the Milwaukee Brewers had twenty-seven World Series titles in the cabinet, people wouldn’t really care.
-They wouldn’t luxuriate in the same level of universal approval because, well, it’s Milwaukee, with all do respect.
+Even if, for arguments sake, the Milwaukee Brewers had twenty-seven World Series titles in the cabinet, people would not really care.
+They would not luxuriate in the same level of universal approval because, well, it is Milwaukee, with all due respect.
 New York is larger, flashier, and altogether more enchanting.
 Hence, just like most components of its culture, the achievements of the city’s sports teams are elevated, exalted and magnified to a unique echelon of meaning.
-In New York, everything justmatters more, including the Yankees.
+In New York, everything just matters more, including the Yankees.

-Robert Casey shares this immense passion, this sense of belonging to something larger than oneself.
+Robert Casey shares this immense passion and sense of belonging to something larger than one’s self.
 “We became fans because of our fathers and mothers, who became fans because of their parents and grandparents before them,” he says.
-“And we’ll pass down that fandom to our kids.
-It’s an incredible fanbase and I’m very proud.”
+“And we will pass down that fandom to our kids.
+It is an incredible fanbase and I’m very proud.

 “The interlocking NY is part of my daily attire.
 I’m proud to wear it on my head or over my heart, as I board the train or travel to another city.
-Win or lose, it doesn’t matter.”
+Win or lose, it does not matter.”

 Indeed, returning to the central nexus of this essay, we see Yankee garb everywhere.
-Here in Britain, I’ve seen toddlers wearing Yankee dungarees, pensioners donning Yankee hats, and middle-aged women hauling Yankee bags.
-On my travels through continental Europe, I’ve witnessed folks in Yankee jackets and Yankee gloves; Yankee shirts and Yankee shoes.
-It’s a full-scale cultural phenomenon.
+Here in Britain, I have seen toddlers wearing Yankee dungarees, pensioners donning Yankee hats and middle-aged women hauling Yankee bags.
+On my travels through continental Europe, I have witnessed folks in Yankee jackets and Yankee gloves, Yankee shirts and Yankee shoes.
+It is a full-scale cultural phenomenon.

-“I moved from the Bronx to metro Atlanta, Georgia, around ten years ago,” regales Yankee fan Daniel Burch, “and you see Yankees gear from Florida all the way up to New York, and everywhere in between.”
+“I moved from the Bronx to metro Atlanta, Georgia, around ten years ago,” regales Yankee Burch, “and you see Yankees gear from Florida all the way up to New York, and everywhere in between.

-“In my years as a blog owner,” he continues, “I’ve spoken with people from the Philippines, Australia, Ukraine and many places across Eastern Europe who love the blog and wear Yankees gear while rooting for the team.”
+“In my years as a blog owner, I have spoken with people from the Philippines, Australia, Ukraine and many places across Eastern Europe who love the blog and wear Yankees gear while rooting for the team.”

 This would please Hal Steinbrenner and the Yankees’ top brass, which actively plots to exploit the team’s intoxicating history in carving a brand fit for mass global consumption.
-In this regard, the Yankees not only seek to compete with, and dominate, domestic rivals such as the Boston Red Sox, Dallas Cowboys and LA Lakers, but also overseas enemies like Real Madrid, Barcelona and Manchester United.
+In this regard, the Yankees not only seek to dominate domestic rivals such as the Boston Red Sox, Dallas Cowboys and LA Lakers, but also joust overseas enemies like Real Madrid, Barcelona and Manchester United.

 “The Yankees absolutely see themselves as a global brand,” Barbarisi informs.
-“Baseball doesn’t have the reach of international soccer, or the domestic footprint of the NFL, but they [Yankees executives] believe that their brand should be marketed all over the world.”
+“Baseball does not have the reach of international soccer, or the domestic footprint of the NFL, but they [Yankees executives] believe that their brand should be marketed all over the world.

 “Baseball may not be as big as soccer, but the Yankees, I think, are as well-known as any major soccer power.”

 That, in itself, is a remarkable achievement.
-In metaphorical terms, baseball is a small acorn on the global landscape, whilst soccer is a giant oak.
-Yet the Yankees, emerging from that comparatively minuscule environment, have mastered brand management and on-field performance to such an extent that, to worldwide audiences, they’re just as familiar as the products of more universally popular spheres.
-This is an incredible feat that’s often overlooked; the Yankees’ rise to international adulation acting as tangible evidence of the American Dream.
+In metaphorical terms, baseball is a small acorn on the global landscape while soccer is a giant oak.
+Yet the Yankees, emerging from that comparatively minuscule environment, have mastered brand management and on-field performance to such an extent that, to worldwide audiences, they are just as familiar as the products of more universally popular spheres.
+This is an incredible feat that is often overlooked, the Yankees’ rise to international adulation acting as tangible evidence of the American Dream.

-Nowadays, the main staples of culture, namely food, drink, film, television, music and technology, are dominated by US interests.
-Our initial awareness, understanding and consumption of most products is derived from media coverage; from Twitter, Facebook, and Google.
-Overwhelmingly, these outlets are US-owned, which, naturally, and fairly innocently, means there is a US bias, leading to the general public becoming more familiar with American products, American values, and American culture.
+Nowadays, the main staples of culture - namely food, drink, film, television, music and technology - are dominated by US interests.
+Our initial awareness, understanding and consumption of most products is derived from media coverage, from Twitter, Facebook, and Google.
+Overwhelmingly, these outlets are US-owned, which naturally means there is a US bias, leading to the general public becoming more familiar with American products, American values and American culture.

 In this regard, the entire planet has been drawn like a magnet to US tastes.
 There are currently 35,000 McDonalds’ restaurants in 118 countries around the world, drawing 68 million people each day.
 Similarly, there are 3.5 billion Google searches every day, 100 hours of video uploaded to YouTube every minute, and 645 million people using Twitter.
 All were created, developed and expanded in the USA.
 All are still headquartered, managed and moderated there.

-Moreover, in a fashion sense, Jay Z has become synonymous with the Yankee brand; his penchant for wearing team merchandise in music videos, on album covers, and at concerts amounting to free publicity for the team, and helping shape his trademark image.
+Moreover, in a fashion sense, Jay Z has become synonymous with the Yankees’ brand, his penchant for wearing team merchandise in music videos, on album covers and at concerts amounting to free publicity for the team and helping shape his trademark image.

-Thus, in so frequently wearing Yankees gear, he, perhaps more than any one man, had a crucial impact in fuelling its exorbitant popularity.
+In so frequently wearing Yankees gear, Jay Z had a crucial impact in fuelling its exorbitant popularity.
 When Jay Z popularised Yankees merchandise, other players within the hip-hop world, such as 50 Cent, P Diddy and Busta Rhymes, followed suit, jumping aboard the rolling bandwagon.
 And when celebrities from other spheres, such as Jennifer Lopez and Brad Pitt and Tom Cruise, saw their musical friends mastering this new look, they joined the party.
-And, before long, a lengthy list of rich, famous and influential people were spotted wearing Yankee gear, from Donald Trump, Kate Hudson and Lady Gaga to Adam Sandler, Sarah Jessica Parker and Ashton Kutcher; from Chris Rock, Tiger Woods and Paul McCartney to Hilary Clinton, LeBron James, and Muhammad Ali.

 In September 2010, a New York Times investigation discovered that, in the first decade of the new millennium, “more than 100 suspects or persons of interest in connection with serious crimes in New York City wore Yankees apparel at the time of the crimes.”